Should You Install a Heat Pump?

 Because heat pumps operate efficiently, they consume small amounts of electricity.
 This is where the cost savings occur.
 For every kilowatt of power a heat pump draws, it produces up to three kilowatts of heat.

 A serviced and maintained heat pump can perform at capacity for over 15 years.
 A Portland family that spends $300 on its monthly energy bill sees 40% of that outlay going to heating and cooling.
-Running a heat pump instead of an HVAC system can reduce the heating/cooling portion by 30%, which would be $36 per month.
+Running a heat pump instead of an Heating, Air Conditioning system can reduce the heating/cooling portion by 30%, which would be $36 per month.
 Over ten years, that savings would total $4,320 and offset the purchase cost of a $4000 heat pump.

 Additional savings sometimes occur in tax credits to homeowners who install heat pumps.